ertis-research/kafka-ml/README.md

 - [04/03/2022] Added PyTorch ML Framework support!
 - [08/04/2022] Added support for learning curves visualization, confusion matrix generation and small changes on metrics visualization.
 Now datasets can be splitted into training, validation and test.
 - [26/05/2022] Included support for visualization of prediction data.
 Now you can easily prototype and visualize your ML/AI application.
 You can train models, deploy them for inference, and visualize your prediction data just with data streams.
+- [14/07/2022] Added incremental training support and configuration of training parameters for the deployment of distributed models.

 ## Usage
 To follow this tutorial, please deploy Kafka-ML as indicated below in [Installation and development](#Installation-and-development).